 We do love a good board game on KiddyCharts actually – so why not check these ideas out too?

-We do hope you like this ideas, don’t forget to sign up to our weekly newsletter so you don’t miss out on anything else we release int his event and beyond.
+We do hope you like all these ideas, don’t forget to sign up to our weekly newsletter so you don’t miss out on anything else we release int his event and beyond.

 Thanks for coming as always.